AbuTalha3/Portfolio-Setup/README.md

 # 📖 Portfolio-Setup <a name="about-project"></a>

-This is the PORTFOLIO SETUP where an introduction to oneself is given, and many of the projects and languages are mentioned.
-This is the mobile-size web page project, it tests more on Git, GitHub, GitHub Workflow, and Linters.
+My Portfolio is a webpage made with HTML, CSS, and JavaScript, with a number of interactive pages, About me and contact page, etc, It displays the projects and languages I have worked on.
+You can just click and have a look.

 *[Portfolio-Setup]* is a HTML CSS project